Equal Opportunity, Affirmative Action and Nondiscrimination Policy

 Any harassment should be reported as follows:

-- Faculty, Staff & Other Concerned Parties: Contact your campus Human Resources office, 312-915-6175 or use the EthicsLine Reporting Hotline to file a complaint.
+- Faculty, staff and other concerned parties — Contact your campus Human Resources office, 312-915-6175 or use this form to file a complaint.

 Affirmative Action Officer & Title IX Officer

 Tom M. Kelly

 Senior Vice President for Administrative Services

 820 North Michigan Ave.